adeb09/The-AI-Engineer-Challenge/frontend/README.md

 - Clear your browser cache
 - Restart the development server
 - Check that Tailwind CSS is properly configured

+**Matrix Rain Not Showing**
+- Ensure your browser supports CSS animations
+- Check if JavaScript is enabled
+- Try refreshing the page

 ## 📞 Support